CVE-2026-14719

 Remediation

-Proactive Monitoring: Review application access logs for unusual administrative activities or unauthorized escalation patterns.
-Monitor system logs for unexpected privilege changes.
+Proactive Monitoring: Inspect application access logs for unusual administrative activity or unauthorized access attempts to restricted modules.

 Exploitation status